NCG-Leiden/NCG-Leiden.github.io/index.md

 ## Previous talks

-24 Jan 2024: **Francesca Arici** (Leiden)

-**Title**: Some results about the K-theory of C*-algebras of subproduct systems

-**Abstract**: In this talk, we will consider subproduct systems of Hilbert spaces and their Toeplitz and Cuntz–Pimsner algebras, and discuss their relation to the theory of polynomials in noncommuting variables.
-We will provide results about their topological invariants through K(K)-theory and discuss some open problems.

----

 7 Feb 2024: **Adam Rennie** (Wollongong)

 **Title**: Using the Cayley transform to relate van Daele K-theory and KK